strang3nt/MeMoCo_assignments/README.md

 the Traveling Salesman Problem via Mixed Integer Linear Programming, and study up to which size the problem can be solved in different amounts of time (e.g. 0.1s, 1s, 10s,...).

-The implementation uses CPLEX APIs.

 ## Second assignment

 In this assignment I implement the Lik-Kernighan heuristic for TSP.
 The implementation follows the pseudo-code from the following Wikipedia article: <https://en.wikipedia.org/wiki/Lin%E2%80%93Kernighan_heuristic?oldformat=true>.
-In the report I show the performance of the heuristic, both in terms of time and optimality of the solution.
+In the report I show the performance of the heuristic, in terms of both time and optimality of the solution.

 ## References